tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 Rieskamp, 2010).
 The present work presents the first application of these models to to the study of training variability in a visuomotor function learning task.
-We fit both models to individual participant data, using a form of simulation-based bayesian parameter estimation that allowed us to generate and compare the full posterior predictive distributions of each model.
+We fit both models to individual participant data, using a form of simulation-based Bayesian parameter estimation that allowed us to generate and compare the full posterior predictive distributions of each model.
 EXAM provided the best overall account of the testing data, and the advantage of EXAM over ALM was significantly